 Basin Electric directors are elected to three-year terms at Basin Electric Power Cooperative.
-Four directors were up for re-election at the 2017 annual meeting held Nov.
-7-8 in Bismarck, ND, and three of those are retiring.
+Directors from four districts were elected at the 2021 annual meeting held Nov.
+10 in Bismarck, North Dakota.
 The Basin Electric board seats directors from 11 Class A membership districts.

 - Kermit Pearson, District 1, East River Electric Power Cooperative

 - Troy Presser, District 3, Central Power Electric Cooperative

 - Allen Thiessen, District 8, Upper Missouri Power Cooperative